-Certain legal matters relating to the issuance of the offered notes and any collateral certificates included in the issuing entity will be passed upon for JPMorgan Chase Bank and Chase Card Funding by Skadden, Arps, Slate, Meagher & Flom LLP, special Delaware counsel to JPMorgan Chase Bank and Chase Card Funding.
+Certain legal matters relating to the issuance of the offered notes will be passed upon for JPMorgan Chase Bank and Chase Card Funding by Skadden, Arps, Slate, Meagher & Flom LLP, special Delaware counsel to JPMorgan Chase Bank and Chase Card Funding.
 Certain legal matters relating to the federal tax consequences of the issuance of the offered notes will be passed upon for JPMorgan Chase Bank and Chase Card Funding by Skadden, Arps, Slate, Meagher & Flom LLP.
 Certain legal matters relating to the issuance of the offered notes will be passed upon for the underwriters by Allen & Overy LLP.